Indiana Senate passes bill to legalize throwing stars

-INDIANAPOLIS (WXIN) – The Indiana Senate passed a bill that would legalize throwing stars under certain conditions.
+The Indiana Senate passed a bill that would legalize throwing stars under certain conditions.
+KTLA’s sister station WXIN reports.

 Throwing stars are currently illegal in Indiana, but the bill, introduced by State Sen. Linda Rogers, would lift that ban for recreational use.
 Star-throwing is allowed in other states, where it’s sometimes found at axe-throwing businesses.